Sambhawii/Employee-Management-System/README.md

 - Test your changes thoroughly.
 - Create a pull request with a detailed description of the changes and any relevant information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or support, please contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or support, please contact us at [sambhawii.333@gmail.com.com](mailto:sambhawii.333@gmail.com).

 ---